 ENTER EMPLOYEE NAME JOB SAFETY ANALYSIS DEPT: VM: LOCATION: JOB TYPE EMPLOYEE: JOB FUNCTION POTENTIAL HEALTH OR INJURY HAZARDS RACTICE, APPAR R EQUIPMENT EL, Working in laboratories, shops and spaces containing physical hazards.
 Injury from physical hazards including high voltage, lasers and ultraviolet light, compressed gases and liquids, cryogenic materials, and specialized equipment as well as falling objects.
 Avoid unnecessary exposur protective equipment include specialized euipment.
 Empunless accompanied by a prinazards of the area.
 Employ equipment without proper to overhead hazards and wear auditing or routinely enterinlaser safety training within ling gloves, protecti loyees are not to ento operly trained indivi yees are not to opera raining and document head protection if no ag areas where lasers ve eyewear and ter restricted areas idual familiar with the te specialized ntation.
 Watch for eeded.
 Personnel s are used will receive Handling and moving heavy items and equipment.
 Ergonomic hazards including heavy lifting, repetitive motions, awkward motions, crushing or pinching injuries etc. Get help with all loads that Use mechanical means to li dolly rather than pull, attend techniques at all times.
 Set as practical.
 Wear proper h crushing or pinching injurie ft and move heavy in d back safety class, of up work operations and and foot protect tems, push carts and employ proper lifting as ergonomically safe General office work.
 Backstrain, eyestrain, repetitive motion injury.
 Physical injuries due to slips, trips and falls, and falling objects.
 Electrical hazards.
 Ensure that workstations are Keep floors clear of debriss etc. from blocking doorway on chairs of any kind, use p heavy objects overhead.
 Do top.
 Do not open more that bookcases and file cabinets Do not use extension cords high wattage appliances do receptacles in potentially welectrical cords.
 Ensure that being wedged against furnit Attend emergency action are emergency escape drills.
 A and liquid spills.
 Kees, halls and walking roper foot stools or to not topload filing on one file drawer at a to walls.
 Provide on in lieu of permanent not overload cicuits et areas.
-Replace from the electrical cords are the cord in define prevention placed of the fire prevention placed in differ prevention placed in the placed in the prevention placed in the placed eep furniture, boxes, space.
+Replace for telectrical cords are trure or pinched in dead fire prevention place. eep furniture, boxes, space.
 Do not stand ladders.
 Do not store cabinets, fill bottom to a time.
 Brace tall me-inch lip on shelves.
 It wiring.
 Ensure that a tuse GFIs in layed or damaged at not damaged by hors.
 Physical injuries due to fires, earthquakes, bomb threats and workplace violence. offered by UC Davis Police oience training SIGNATURE DATE PAGE 2 OF 3